LOCUS: LOcalization with Channel Uncertainty and Sporadic Energy: Discussions and Limitations

-\parlabel{Impact of Joint Training} \Sys requires joint training of \EA, \DCI, and the sound source localization network to effectively recover missing information.
-To assess the need for retraining, we tested a setup where \EA and \DCI were added to a pre-trained, frozen SELDNet and compared it to \Sys with a jointly trained localization network.
-Figure~\ref{training_effect} shows that the pre-trained network increases $E_{DoA}$ by $14.3-103.08\%$ compared to no missing channels, while \Sys reduces $E_{DoA}$ by $1.9-16.62\%$.
-This is because \EA alters the feature distribution, requiring the localization network to adapt during training, making retraining essential.
-Future work will explore domain generalization to potentially eliminate the need for retraining and make \Sys a plug-and-play solution for missing information recovery.
+\parlabel{Beyond Audio and DoA} \newsn{While \Sys is designed for sound source localization, its feature recovery formulation is modality-agnostic.
+To demonstrate generalizability, we apply it to Wi-Fi CSI-based localization (\textbf{distance estimation}) using amplitude maps analogous to MFCCs.
+We evaluate \Sys on the DLoc model~\cite{ayyalasomayajula2020deep} with a large-scale dataset covering two indoor environments and 16 CSI channels (4 access points × 4 antennas) under 75\% missing data (MDP = 75\%).
+We adopt DLoc’s two-step architecture: an encoder processes CSI heatmaps, and two decoders predict spatial consistency and location.
+As shown in Figure~\ref{wifi_loc}, \Sys reduces the 90th percentile localization error to 2.13\,m 35.25\% gain over retrained DLoc (3.29\,m) and 25.52\% over the original (2.98\,m).
+This demonstrates \Sys’s applicability beyond audio, including in RF sensing with incomplete data.}

+\parlabel{Offline Processing} \Sys is designed for post-hoc analysis, where data is logged during deployment and processed offline, making it suitable for batteryless or energy-constrained systems where real-time inference is impractical.
+This allows us to employ complex recovery mechanisms without on-device computation costs, though it limits its use in ultra-low-latency applications.
+Future work could explore lightweight, on-device approximations and integrate recovery-aware sensing strategies.
+Additionally, while we use sync tones for alignment, drift-aware synchronization could be explored for long-term distributed deployments.

+\parlabel{Impact of Joint Training} \Sys is jointly trained with the localization network to address feature distribution shifts caused by \EA and \DCI.
+As shown in Figure~\ref{training_effect}, joint training improves performance significantly.
+The recovery blocks are modular and can be trained separately for integration into existing systems, with future work exploring generalization strategies to reduce retraining requirements.

-\parlabel{Generative Models for Information Retrieval.} Generative models like VAEs and GANs have shown promise in recovering information, but VAEs often struggle with reconstruction accuracy and diversity due to their simplified assumptions, making them inadequate for complex, discrete data.
-GANs, while powerful, require large datasets and are sensitive to hyper-parameters, making them difficult to train in dynamic environments.
-While these models could replace the auto-encoder in \DCI, we find that a simpler, easier-to-train auto-encoder performs comparably with less overhead, making it the better choice for multi-channel information retrieval in \Sys.
+\parlabel{Generative Models for Information Retrieval} Generative models like VAEs and GANs are powerful but may struggle with reconstruction accuracy, particularly for discrete data.
+While they could replace the auto-encoder in \DCI, we find that a simpler auto-encoder performs comparably with less training overhead, making it a more efficient choice for multi-channel information retrieval in \Sys.

-\parlabel{\Sys for Multi-Sensor Systems} Multi-modal systems involve data from different sources, such as video, audio, and text, which may or may not be interrelated.
-In contrast, multi-sensor data, like a 12-lead ECG, collects interrelated data from multiple channels.
-This paper demonstrates \Sys's effectiveness in a multi-sensor setup and suggests its potential expansion into multi-modal domains.
-For example, in video conferencing, \Sys could retrieve corrupted audio data from video and text to enhance overall quality.